Bing Crosby Entertains

-Bing Crosby Entertains was a weekly radio show which ran for two seasons during 1933-1935, and was to cement Bing Crosby's reputation as a radio star.
+Bing Crosby Entertains is a weekly radio show which ran for two seasons during 1933–1935, and was to cement Bing Crosby's reputation as a radio star.
 Bing Crosby Entertains was Crosby's most important radio series to date, and it enabled him to fully develop as a rounded radio personality instead of a singer who did not speak.

 Background

-Bing Crosby’s radio career had taken off with his nightly nation-wide broadcasts from New York in 1931-32 and he moved on to the two nights a week Music That Satisfies show which ran for 13 weeks early in 1933.
+Bing Crosby's radio career had taken off with his nightly nation-wide broadcasts from New York in 1931-32 and he moved on to the two nights a week Music That Satisfies show which ran for 13 weeks early in 1933.
 The nightly shows required him to do separate shows for the East Coast and for the West Coast because of the time difference.
 That was avoided for the Music That Satisfies series as Crosby broadcast at 9:15 p.m.
 Eastern which meant that it was heard at 6:15 p.m. in California.

 By this time, Crosby was making three films a year and undertaking stage appearances.
 A once-a-week radio show which did not have to be repeated for the West Coast was ideal for him and Woodbury Soap agreed to sponsor such a show on the CBS network.